VisLab/EEG-Clean-Tools/README.md

 * Default behavior now outputs errors to command line in addition to logging
 * Renamed several functions to make naming scheme consistent
 * Started supporting changelog in versions
+* Fixed bug in struct2str and improved com return on pop_prepPipeline

 Version 0.52 Released
 * Modified code to handle EEG structures with empty EEG.error.